rorymckinley/vim-rubyhash/README.md

 ## License

-symbols-strings is licensed under the MIT license
+rubyhash is licensed under the MIT license

 Copyright (C) 2011 by Rory McKinley